crystal-lang/crystal-book/docs/syntax_and_semantics/compile_time_flags.md

 #### ABI

-The ABI is derived from the third component of the target triple.
+The ABI is derived from the last component of the target triple.

 | Flag name | Description |
 |-----------|-------------|